avrilcoghlan/LittleBookofRMultivariateAnalysis/src/multivariateanalysis.rst

 The purpose of principal component analysis is to find the best low-dimensional representation of the variation in a multivariate data set.
 For example, in the case of the wine data set, we have 13 chemical concentrations describing wine samples from three different cultivars.
-We can carry out a principal component analysis to investigate whether wine samples from different cultivars can be distinguished by a smaller number of new variables (principal components), where each of these new variables is a linear combination of all or some of the 13 chemical concentrations.
+We can carry out a principal component analysis to investigate whether we can capture most of the variation between samples using a smaller number of new variables (principal components), where each of these new variables is a linear combination of all or some of the 13 chemical concentrations.

 To carry out a principal component analysis (PCA) on a multivariate data set, the first step is often to standardise